csesoc/constitution/CONSTITUTION.rst

 General meetings - requirements
 -------------------------------

-    Taken from section 5 of the CSESoc Constitution.
-    Proxies were discussed in section 35 of the Model Constitution, and we must allow/disallow them as a requirement of the act.
-    The CSESoc Constitution allows them, so we do too.

 #.
 General meeting requirements for all general meetings are as follows:

    #.
 All voting at general meetings, except as otherwise provided by this constitution, shall be with a simple majority required for a resolution to be passed;